techidaily/site-win11-tips/source/_posts/addressing-the-web-speed-contrast-in-your-tech-world.md

 ### 6\.
 Disable Windows and App Updates

  To keep our system virus-free and to access all new features, it is necessary to update the OS regularly.
 However, if the updates overwhelm your resources, they are not doing you any good.
 Therefore, you should temporarily disable them and see if that helps.
-Our guide on[how to stop Windows updates](https://www.makeuseof.com/windows-11-stop-automatic-updates/) will show you how to do it.
+Our guide on [how to stop Windows updates](https://www.makeuseof.com/windows-11-stop-automatic-updates/) will show you how to do it.

  In addition, while disabling services, as described above, will likely stop third-party app updates, you may still need to disable individual app updates if they overstress your network.
 How can you check that?
 Monitor the network resource-hungry processes periodically in Task Manager and turn off any app update-related processes you find running.